This page is primarily intended to allow me to export certain pieces of information to the outside world.

 "When the first 200 letters came, the guards gave me back my clothes.
 The next 200 letters came and the prison officers came to see me.
 When the next pile of letters arrived, the director got in touch with his superior.
 The letters kept coming, 3,000 of them, and the President called me to his office.
 He showed me an enormous box of letters he had received, and said: How is it that a trade union leader like you has so many friends all over the world?"

 -- A released prisoner from the Dominican Republic

-Some review I've written of other people's books can be read here, though none is recent.
+Some reviews I've written of other people's books can be read here, though none is recent.

 Other sites are hosted on teaparty.
 For the benefit of search engines and the curious, they are: